Jithin05/Twitter-Sentiment-Analysis-using-R/README.md

 # Twitter-Sentiment-Analysis-using-R

-# Twitter-Senitmental-Analysis
-analyze the senitment of people
+Analyze the senitment of people
 A Simple Approach to Twitter Sentiment Analysis in R Programming Language

    This project is on “Twitter Sentiment Analysis using R”